cdktf/cdktf-provider-aws/docs/shieldDrtAccessLogBucketAssociation.python.md

 A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
 Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.38.0/docs/resources/shield_drt_access_log_bucket_association#delete ShieldDrtAccessLogBucketAssociation#delete}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.39.0/docs/resources/shield_drt_access_log_bucket_association#delete ShieldDrtAccessLogBucketAssociation#delete}

----

-###### `read`<sup>Optional</sup> <a name="read" id="@cdktf/provider-aws.shieldDrtAccessLogBucketAssociation.ShieldDrtAccessLogBucketAssociation.putTimeouts.parameter.read"></a>

-- *Type:* str

-A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
-Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
-Read operations occur during any refresh or planning operation when refresh is enabled.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.38.0/docs/resources/shield_drt_access_log_bucket_association#read ShieldDrtAccessLogBucketAssociation#read}

 ---